chengmoxu/munazaf/README.md

 # munazaf
-Remove ads via Quantumult X
+Ads Cleaner via Quantumult X

+### First.
+About
+The name "munazaf" come from Arabic which means "Cleaner".
+This rules and configs are applicable to Taiwanese.